Ultraman Decker Finale: Journey to Beyond

 Japanese superhero kaiju tokusatsu film, serving as the conclusion to the 2022-23 Ultra Series television series Ultraman Decker.
 The fourth theatrical Ultraman film in the Reiwa era, it tells the story of the struggling fight of GUTS-Select with evil Professor Gibellus, while a mysterious woman, who can transform into Ultraman Dinas, appears to help them.

 The film was released both theatrically and on the streaming services on February 23, 2023.

 Plot

 When a mysterious sound causes several disappearances, GUTS-Select decide to investigate the unexplained incidents.
 However, they soon learn it is the work of evil Professor Gibellus, who intends to invade the Earth with his alien army.
 Fortunately, a mysterious woman with a power of Ultraman appears just in time to help worried members of GUTS-Select.

+The movie then ends with a post-credit scene that teases the new Ultraman, Blazar.

 Production

 The movie is directed by Masayoshi Takesue, who also was the director of Ultraman Decker, Ultraman Trigger: Episode Z and several episodes of Ultraman Trigger: New Generation Tiga, while Toshizo Nemoto who also participated in the mentioned works was the movie's writer.
 The film's theme song, "Sora no Kanata e", was performed by Hironobu Kageyama.